KostyaEsmukov/afancontrol/README.rst

 `fancontrol <https://github.com/lm-sensors/lm-sensors/blob/master/prog/pwm/fancontrol>`_
 with more advanced configuration abilities.

-`afancontrol` measures temperature from the sensors, computes the required airflow and sets the PWM fan speeds accordingly.
+`afancontrol` measures temperatures from sensors, computes the required airflow and sets PWM fan speeds accordingly.

 The docs are available at `<https://afancontrol.readthedocs.io/>`_.